 Which agency manages the most wildernesses?

 The Hemingway-Boulders, White Clouds, and Jim McClure-Jerry Peak Wildernesses in central Idaho designated on August 7, 2015 by the Sawtooth National Recreation Area and Jerry Peak Wilderness Additions Act.

 How many wildernesses does the Appalachian National Scenic Trail traverse?

 How many wildernesses does the Continental Divide Trail traverse?

 The CDT passes through 26 wilderness areas including the Gila, the first wilderness area, and near the Mission Mountains Tribal Wilderness, the first wilderness area designated by a Tribal Group, the Confederated Salish and Kootenai Tribes of Montana.

 Wilderness Area DatabaseInformation about all of the 765 wildernesses that make up the National Wilderness Preservation System is available in a searchable format.
 Use the data search to find Wilderness areas by name, agency, state, size or year of enacting legislation.

 Current acreages above are the sum of acreage measurements reported by each administrative unit for each wilderness.
-Data last updated on 2/2/15 (recent estimates of the Mollie Beattie Wilderness show it to be 7.16 million acres instead of the legislated 8 million). - read data disclaimer.
+Data last updated on 5/29/15 (various BLM acreages updated to be consistent with official national figures). - read data disclaimer.